 Innervisions, released on August 3, 1973, included nine tracks, all immediate classics: “Too High,” “Visions,” “Living for the City,” “Golden Lady,” “Higher Ground,” “Jesus Children of America,” “All in Love is Fair,” “Don’t You Worry ‘Bout a Thing,” and “He’s Misstra Know-It-All.”
 The album peaked at #4 on Billboard’s Top LPs & Tapes chart and #1 on the Soul LPs chart.
 Billboard ranked it as the #4 album of the entire year and it won Grammy Awards for Album of the Year and Best Engineered Non-Classical Recording.
 The song “Living for the City” won the Grammy for Best R&B Song.
 The album was inducted into the Grammy Hall of Fame in 1999.

-To my mind, Stevie Wonder is one of a handful of artists who mattered in the ’70s.
+To my mind, Stevie Wonder is one of a handful of artists who really mattered in the ’70s.
 (The others include Steely Dan, Carole King, Joni Mitchell, Bruce Springsteen, and Elvis Costello.)
 His music is soulful, sophisticated, and inspiring—and it never gets old.
 “Golden Lady” and the rest of Innervisions sound as fresh today as it did when I first heard the album 50 years ago in high school.
 It is simply superb.